Gillian Cowlishaw

-Biography
+Early life and education

-Cowlishaw was born in the rural area of Otakiri, near Edgecumbe in the Bay of Plenty Region, New Zealand in 1934 and grew up on her parents' dairy farm with three siblings.
-She attended Otakiri School, followed by high school in Whakatane.
+Cowlishaw was born Gillian Jessup in 1934 in the rural area of Otakiri, near Edgecumbe in the Bay of Plenty Region, New Zealand, and grew up on her parents' dairy farm with three siblings.
+She attended Otakiri School, followed by high school in Whakatāne.
 When she was 17, she moved to Auckland to study at Auckland Teachers' Training College.

-After graduating and a year teaching in a rural school, she traveled to Italy, worked for some months in Hamburg and a 18 months in London, before returning to NZ via the Soviet Union and China.
-She married an English scientist and lived in Sydney, Adelaide and Singapore from where she returned to Sydney with her two children.
+After graduating and a year teaching in a rural school, she travelled to Italy, worked for some months in Hamburg and 18 months in London, before returning to NZ via the Soviet Union and China.
+She married an English scientist and lived in Sydney, Adelaide, and Singapore, from where she returned to Sydney with her two children.

-In 1970 she enrolled at the University of Sydney to study psychology and anthropology.
-Her Doctorate in anthropology focussed on Aboriginal women's lives and she spent time living in southern Arnhem Land in the Northern Territory to complete field work.
+In 1970 she enrolled as a mature age student at the University of Sydney to study psychology and anthropology, graduating in 1974 with a BA (Hons) in anthropology.
+Her doctorate in anthropology focussed on Aboriginal Australian women's lives, and she spent time living in southern Arnhem Land in the Northern Territory to complete field work.
 She completed her PhD in anthropology in 1979.
 She went on to teach at Charles Sturt University, Australian National University, and the University of Sydney (1992 to 1997).
 She was a research professor at University of Technology Sydney (from 1998 to 2005) before returning to the University of Sydney.